Kirsten Marie Ørnsbjerg Jensen

 ORCID: 0000-0001-6200-4208

 Adam received his MChem degree in Chemistry in 2018 from the University of Oxford.
 He then completed his PhD at the University of Cambridge.
 His PhD focused on the atomic structure, physical properties and formation mechanisms of amorphous metal–organic frameworks and involved using several scattering, spectroscopy and microscopy techniques.
-In December 2022, Adam joined our group and will investigate the formation of metal oxide clusters in solution.
+In December 2022, Adam joined our group and now investigates the formation of metal oxide clusters in solution.

-ORCID: 0000-0002-0351-4993
+ORCID: 0000-0001-7720-3146

 Adrián Sanz Arjona